TeamFourStar

-TeamFourStar is a YouTube channel and production company most notable for the creation of the web series Dragon Ball Z Abridged, an abridged parody of the anime television series Dragon Ball Z. Noted for its satirical humor of various story elements from the original anime, the series became popular online and garnered praise from both fans and critics alike.
+TeamFourStar is a YouTube channel and production company most notable for the creation of the comedy web series Dragon Ball Z Abridged, an abridged parody of the anime television series Dragon Ball Z. Noted for its satirical humor of various story elements from the original anime, the series became popular online and garnered praise from both fans and critics alike.
 However, in 2020, the group decided to end the series after producing episodes for 11 years.
+They have also created several abridged series for other anime, such as Hellsing Ultimate Abridged – based on Hellsing Ultimate – and Toonami Abridged – based on Sailor Moon.

 Career

+Origins and Dragon Ball Z Abridged

 TeamFourStar was created in 2008 by members Scott "KaiserNeko" Frerichs, Nick "Lanipator" Landis, and Curtis "Takahata101" Arnott.
-That same year, they created the Dragon Ball Z Abridged series, a non-profit parody abridged series consisting of footage from the titular Dragon Ball Z anime interspersed with humor.
+That same year, they created the Dragon Ball Z Abridged series, a non-profit parody abridged series consisting of footage from the titular Dragon Ball Z anime interspersed with dark humor.
 The abridged series satirized various story aspects of the Dragon Ball Z universe, such as the power level system and the "over 9000" meme, the appearance of character Broly in the movie Broly: The Legendary Super Saiyan, and the general dialogue and humor of the original series.
 Since its creation in 2008, the series garnered online popularity as many of the episodes accumulated millions of views.

 In 2014, TeamFourStar's channel was listed amongst the Google Preferred program.
 Despite this, their channel dealt with copyright issues due to their usage of Dragon Ball Z footage, with Toei Animation sending them numerous copyright strikes as a protective measure for their properties.
 These copyright issues led to the channel temporarily removing the Dragon Ball Z Abridged series on YouTube along with their channel briefly going offline, and was one of the main factors for the ending of the series.